sortoel/overlay-docs/docs/Introduction.md

 ## How does Overlay offer markets without counterparties?

-Users build positions against the entire protocol itself, or perhaps most tellingly: against every other OVL holder simultaneously.
+Users build positions against the entire protocol itself, or perhaps most tellingly: against every other OV holder simultaneously.
 This enables Overlay markets to have deep liquidity without the need for liquidity providers or traditional swap-based counterparties (including market makers).
-To read more about how the protocol negates the potential OVL inflation risk from this mechanism, please refer to this write-up.
+To read more about how the protocol negates the potential OV inflation risk from this mechanism, please refer to this write-up.

 ## Pricing based on oracle feeds